~ CHIANTI CLASSICO DOCG ~

 The Chianti Classical Winery Area was formed under the historic background of wine producing area in Chianti (Please refers to introduction of Chianti DOCG).
 For “Classico” means the very traditional and historical old zone since medieval times of 11 – 12th centuries.

 In year 1716, Chianti (Chianti Classico winery area of today)which was established by a grand duke (Granducato Di Toscana) Cosimo III De’Medice.
 As learned, this grand duke once travelled around many European countries, although his official achievements never outstanding (even some people described during his 53 years career, had made Firenze fell from a strong Renaissance country to an insignificant place), but nevertheless, he really had contribution to the Italian wine (esp.
-Chianti Classico).
+Chianti Classico – the first established as a protected region of making wine in the world).
 Italian people make joke that say his only achievement was established official winery area of Chianti, just to match the most famous fine food: Bistecca Alla Fiorentinal (big T-bone steak of Florence).
 Although is a joke, but in fact Italian wine is produced just for good food, it seems quite matching to nature of Italians actually.

 For real modern Chianti Classico was established by Bettino Ricasoli, politician of Florence, in 19 century.
 He set up the foundation of using Sangivoese grapes to make for the Chianti red wine (Chianti Classico of today), which was over 150 years of history since then.